OBJEX-IOT/IconicHub/README.md

 Universal control system for RGB LEDs.
 I2C and SPI Protocol Ready.

 ### What is it?
+This circuit is used to remotely control RGB LEDs.
+With IconicHub you can control different types of LEDs simultaneously.

 ### Why I made this?
+I designed this circuit to control various types of RGB LEDs, for example WS2812B and APA2020.

 ### Features

+- ESP8266 - 12E
+- USB-C TYPE 2.0
+- AMS1117-3.3
+- BSS138

 ### Issues
 Currently the project has no technical problems.